dopesky/coming-soon/README.md

 ## About

-This is a repo that is meant to provide a developer with a placeholder website that can be configured into a full coming soon website with a mailing list.
+This is a repo that is meant to provide a developer with a placeholder website that can be configured into a full "*coming soon*" website with a mailing list.
 The mailing list is for notifying the subscribed users of when the main website goes live.
-The mail users receive looks like this:
+The email users receive looks like this:

 <img width="50%" src="https://res.cloudinary.com/dkgtd3pil/image/upload/v1589750683/coming-soon/email.png" alt="Email">